 Please contact any member of our Intellectual Property team if you have any additional questions, such as:

-- What happens if I have not recorded a trade mark assignment or change of details at the EU IPO?
+- what happens if I had not recorded a trade mark assignment or change of details at the EU IPO before 31 December 2020?

-- What happens if by EUTM has been restored or reinstated?
+- what happens if my EUTM is restored or reinstated?

-- Will the UK allow me to convert by EUTM registration or application?
+- will the UK allow me to convert my EUTM registration or application?

-- What will happen with certification and collective marks?
+- what has happened with certification and collective marks?